 What North Myrtle Beach Homeowners Don't See Before Pest Problems Start

-Most pest problems in North Myrtle Beach do not begin with a sudden infestation.
+Most pest problems in North Myrtle Beach don't begin with a sudden infestation.
 They start quietly.
-Long before pests are seen indoors, activity is already happening in crawlspaces, wall voids, landscaping, and around foundations.
-By the time homeowners notice they have a problem, pests are often well established.
+Long before anything is seen indoors, activity is already underway in crawlspaces, wall voids, landscaping, and around the foundation.
+By the time a homeowner notices something is wrong, pests are usually already well established.

-Understanding what happens before pest sightings begin helps homeowners act early and avoid ongoing issues.
-Prevention is far easier and less expensive than reacting once pests move inside.
+Understanding what happens before pests are ever spotted helps you act early and avoid the kind of ongoing problems that are harder to shake.
+Prevention is almost always easier and less expensive than reacting after pests have already moved in.

 Early Warning Signs Homeowners Often Miss